rexrainbow/phaser3-rex-notes/docs/docs/plugin-list.md

 1. [UI/Drop down list](ui-dropdownlist.md): A label can open a drop-down list panel.
 1. [UI/fixwidthbuttons](ui-fixwidthbuttons.md): A container with a group of fix-width buttons.
 1. [UI/fixwidthsizer](ui-fixwidthsizer.md): Layout children game objects into lines.
+2. [UI/folder](ui-folder.md): A container with a title, foldable child, and background.
-1. [UI/grid buttons](ui-gridbuttons.md): A container with a group of buttons in grids.
+3. [UI/grid buttons](ui-gridbuttons.md): A container with a group of buttons in grids.
-1. [UI/grid sizer](ui-gridsizer.md): Layout children game objects in grids.
+4. [UI/grid sizer](ui-gridsizer.md): Layout children game objects in grids.
-1. [UI/gird table](ui-gridtable.md): A container with a grid table, slider, and scroller.
+5. [UI/gird table](ui-gridtable.md): A container with a grid table, slider, and scroller.
-1. [UI/holy grail](ui-holygrail.md): Layout elements in [Holy grail](https://en.wikipedia.org/wiki/Holy_grail_(web_design)) style.
+6. [UI/holy grail](ui-holygrail.md): Layout elements in [Holy grail](https://en.wikipedia.org/wiki/Holy_grail_(web_design)) style.
-1. [UI/Knob](ui-knob.md): A knob button based on circular progress.
+7. [UI/Knob](ui-knob.md): A knob button based on circular progress.
-1. [UI/label](ui-label.md): A game object container with an icon, text, and background.
+8. [UI/label](ui-label.md): A game object container with an icon, text, and background.
-1. [UI/menu](ui-menu.md): A container with buttons and sub-menu.
+9. [UI/menu](ui-menu.md): A container with buttons and sub-menu.
-1. [UI/name-value label](ui-namevaluelabel.md): A container with name text, value text in a row, with a horizontal line progress bar, and an icon, background.
+10. [UI/name-value label](ui-namevaluelabel.md): A container with name text, value text in a row, with a horizontal line progress bar, and an icon, background.
-1. [UI/number bar](ui-numberbar.md): A container with an icon, slider, text, and background.
+11. [UI/number bar](ui-numberbar.md): A container with an icon, slider, text, and background.
-1. [UI/overlap sizer](ui-overlapsizer.md): Layout children game objects overlapped.
+12. [UI/overlap sizer](ui-overlapsizer.md): Layout children game objects overlapped.
-1. [UI/pages](ui-pages.md): A container with pages, only current page is visible.
+13. [UI/pages](ui-pages.md): A container with pages, only current page is visible.
-1. [UI/perspective card](ui-perspectivecard.md): A container with front and back faces.
+14. [UI/perspective card](ui-perspectivecard.md): A container with front and back faces.
-1. [UI/scroll-able panel](ui-scrollablepanel.md): A container with a panel, slider, and scroller.
+15. [UI/scroll-able panel](ui-scrollablepanel.md): A container with a panel, slider, and scroller.
-1. [UI/scroll bar](ui-scrollbar.md): A container with slider, two buttons, and background.
+16. [UI/scroll bar](ui-scrollbar.md): A container with slider, two buttons, and background.
-1. [UI/sizer](ui-sizer.md): Layout children game objects.
+17. [UI/sizer](ui-sizer.md): Layout children game objects.
-1. [UI/slider](ui-slider.md): A container with a track, indicator, thumb and background.
+18. [UI/slider](ui-slider.md): A container with a track, indicator, thumb and background.
-1. [UI/tab-pages](ui-tabpages.md): A container with tabs and pages, only current page is visible.
+19. [UI/tab-pages](ui-tabpages.md): A container with tabs and pages, only current page is visible.
-1. [UI/tabs](ui-tabs.md): A container with 4 groups of buttons around a center panel.
+20. [UI/tabs](ui-tabs.md): A container with 4 groups of buttons around a center panel.
-1. [UI/text area](ui-textarea.md): A container with a text, slider, and scroller.
+21. [UI/text area](ui-textarea.md): A container with a text, slider, and scroller.
-1. [UI/text box](ui-textbox.md): A container with an icon, (typing and paging) text, and background.
+22. [UI/text box](ui-textbox.md): A container with an icon, (typing and paging) text, and background.
-1. [UI/title label](ui-titlelabel.md): A container with title, text in two rows, and an icon, background.
+23. [UI/title label](ui-titlelabel.md): A container with title, text in two rows, and an icon, background.
-1. [UI/toast](ui-toast.md): Show text message for a short while.
+24. [UI/toast](ui-toast.md): Show text message for a short while.
-1. [UI/tweaker](ui-tweaker.md): Fine-tuning properties of target object.
+25. [UI/tweaker](ui-tweaker.md): Fine-tuning properties of target object.
-1. [Unique item list](uniqueitemlist.md): List of unique items.
+26. [Unique item list](uniqueitemlist.md): List of unique items.
 Support array and set methods.
-1. [Viewport-coordinate](viewport-coordinate.md): Attach `vpx`, `vpy` properties to a game object, to set position according to proportion of viewport.
+27. [Viewport-coordinate](viewport-coordinate.md): Attach `vpx`, `vpy` properties to a game object, to set position according to proportion of viewport.
-1. [Virtual joystick](virtualjoystick.md): Simulate cursor keys according to touch events.
+28. [Virtual joystick](virtualjoystick.md): Simulate cursor keys according to touch events.
-1. [Wait events](waitevents.md): Wait fired events or callbacks.
+29. [Wait events](waitevents.md): Wait fired events or callbacks.
-1. [Webfont-loader](webfontloader.md): Load web font by google webfont loader in preload stage.
+30. [Webfont-loader](webfontloader.md): Load web font by google webfont loader in preload stage.
-1. [XOR](xor.md): Encrypt or decrypt string by XOR algorithm.
+31. [XOR](xor.md): Encrypt or decrypt string by XOR algorithm.
-1. [YML-Achievements](ymlachievements.md): Achievements in a YAML table.
+32. [YML-Achievements](ymlachievements.md): Achievements in a YAML table.
-1. [YML-Conditions table](ymlconditionstable.md): Check conditions to find passed tests listed in a YAML table.
+33. [YML-Conditions table](ymlconditionstable.md): Check conditions to find passed tests listed in a YAML table.
-1. [Youtube player](youtubeplayer.md): Play youtube video on iframe.
+34. [Youtube player](youtubeplayer.md): Play youtube video on iframe.